-New Zealand's weather can change in a flash, making driving conditions change dramatically.
-The following driving tips will help you stay safe on the road.
+New Zealand's weather can change in a flash, which means driving conditions can change suddenly and dramatically.
+The following driving tips will help you stay safe on the road this winter.

 Make sure you get the forecast in advance for the days you're driving, check the latest conditions before you depart and stay up to date during your journey with local radio.